 Even if the sum of Koeman’s transfer incomings are some Oranje foot soldiers and Manchester City youngster Eric Garcia, a functional defensive set-up in front of the excellent Marc-Andre ter Stegen, a smooth midfield alliance between Frenkie de Jong and Miralem Pjanic and a delightful forward line featuring Messi, Antoine Griezmann, the prodigious Ansu Fati and the returning Philippe Coutinho is an assortment it is not too difficult to imagine as a championship-winning one.

 MAGIC OF CHOLISMO STARTING TO FADE

-Atletico do not have the luxury of mismanagement on the scale of which Josep Maria Bartomeu has shambolically overseen at Barcelona.
+Atletico do not have the luxury of mismanagement on the scale such as that Bartomeu has shambolically overseen at Barcelona.
 At best they’d be Valencia; at worst they’d be playing Segunda Division football.

 March’s rousing Champions League triumph that unseated European champions Liverpool at Anfield showed Los Colchoneros retain an unmatched thirst for making an unholy nuisance of themselves against Europe’s aristocrats.

 Unfortunately, the start-up beverage spin-off that is RB Leipzig denied them another such showdown in the latter stages of the competition in Lisbon last month – a performance and result that spoke of problems that have quietly mounted to the point Simeone will struggle to shift them as he approaches nine years at the helm, even before considering his recent coronavirus setback.

 With their backs against the wall and the bit between their teeth, few teams want to face Atletico.
 But in games where they are expected to win and take the game to the opposition, they increasingly appear woefully short of the right moves – the transition from reactive to pro-active football beyond them.